microsoft/CCF/sphinx/source/concepts.rst

 Consensus algorithms
 --------------------

-CCF by default has the Raft consensus algorithm enabled for replication across nodes providing crash fault tolerance.
-There is an option to enable the PBFT consensus algorithm providing byzantine fault tolerance.
+CCF by default has a version of the Raft consensus algorithm enabled for replication across nodes providing crash fault tolerance.
+We are currently working on providing PBFT as an additional consensus option to provide byzantine fault tolerance.

 PBFT can be enabled by setting the build switch **PBFT** to ON.
-It is however still in experimental mode and does **not**:

-* provide full byzantine fault tolerance guarantees concerning network identity
-* fully support node configuration changes
-* guarantee that primary elections triggering view changes will be successful

-so it should be enabled with caution.
+Currently CCF with PBFT is in development and should not be used in a production environment.
+In providing an early release of CCF with PBFT we hope to get feedback from early adopters.

 Ledger
 ------